 For the election of directors, the eight (8) nominees receiving the most 'For' votes at the meeting in person via attendance at the virtual Annual Meeting or by proxy will be elected.
+For the approval, on an advisory basis, of the frequency with which the Company should conduct future shareholder advisory votes on named executive officer compensation, the option receiving the most votes at the meeting or in person via attendance at the virtual Annual Meeting or by proxy will be approved.
+However, because this vote is advisory and not binding on either the Board or the Company, the Board may subsequently decide that it is in the best interests of the Company and its shareholders to hold an advisory vote on executive compensation that differs in frequency from the option that received the highest number of votes from the Company's shareholders at the Annual Meeting.
 Approval of all other matters requires the affirmative vote of a majority of the votes cast on the applicable matter at the Annual Meeting in person via attendance at the virtual Annual Meeting or by proxy.
 Abstentions, broker non-votes and directions to withhold authority will not be counted as votes cast and accordingly will have no effect on the outcome of any proposal.